10 Signs Your Natural Dentist is Truly HolisticUpdated: January 25, 2018 Oral Health

 If you are told you need a root canal, seek a second opinion before you do anything!
-This is particularly important if the dentist suggests doing a root canal and placing a crown over the top of it which completely destroys the tooth and all but guarantees chronic bacterial outflow into the bloodstream.
+This is particularly important if the dentist suggests doing a root canal and placing a crown over the top of it.
+Such an approach not only completely destroys the tooth but also virtually guarantees chronic bacterial outflow into the bloodstream.

 How to Find a Natural Dentist in Your Area

 Is your natural dentist truly holistic based on this list?
-If so, please share your experience and post his/her name and location in the comments section so others who are seeking these special, gifted practitioners in your area can benefit.
-You can also initiate a search by checking one of the websites below.
+If so, please share your experience and post his/her name and location in the comments section.
+Others would like to consult with these special, gifted practitioners too.
+You can also initiate a search in your area by checking one of the websites below.

-Be warned, however, that I have consulted with natural dentists from these lists before who turned out not to be very holistic, so don’t assume just because a dentist is on one of these lists, that he/she is a truly biological dentist.
+Be warned, however, that the natural dentists from these lists may not always be very holistic.
+Don’t assume just because a dentist is on one of these lists, that he/she is a truly biological dentist.
 Some dentists use the term “natural” as a marketing tool, when in fact, they aren’t very holistically minded at all.